capstanlqc/omegat-guides/docs/exercises/qac.md

 ---

+## Exercise 09.1: check tag issues

-1. Open the QA Check window by going in the Tools menu and select "Check for issue"
+1. Open the _QA checks_ dialog in **Tools** > **Check for issues...**.
-	> A window will open
-2. Uncheck everything except Tag Issues
+2. Uncheck all options except "Tag Issues"

-	> This option should be greyed out and you cannot unselect it
+	> The "Tag Issues" check is mandatory, you cannot unselect it.

 3. Press "OK"
-4. You should see an error about "Bad nesting"
+4. Notice that there is (at least) an issue about "Bad nesting".
-5. Press "Jump to segment"
+5. Press the "Jump to segment" button.
-6. OmegaT will open the segment with the error
+6. OmegaT will open the segment with the issue.

 	> You should be on segment #25

-7. There is an error with the tags, there are not in the right order
+7. Look at the tags and notice what the issue is about.

+	> The order of tags is incorrect.

-8. Remove the tags you see and place them again.
+8. Remove the two tags and insert them again.

-	> It should read `De manière générale, dites-moi si à quel point <g1>vous êtes satisfait</g1> avec les transports publics là où vous vivez. `
+	> Expected result: `De manière générale, dites-moi si à quel point <g1>vous êtes satisfait</g1> avec les transports publics là où vous vivez. `

+9. Press the "Refresh" button in the **Issues** dialog to confirm that the issue is gone.
 <!--
 Old stuff